Kiano Falcao: Early career

 Falcao began his youth career with IdeaSport ESPN Orlando from 2017 to 2019.
-In August 2019, he moved to Spain to join Rayo Vallecano's youth academy, training with their first team youth academy and second foundation team in Madrid until December 2019.
+In August 2019, he moved to Spain to join Rayo Vallecano's youth academy, training with their first team youth academy in Madrid until December 2019.

-In January 2020, Falcao joined Junior FC's U-15 team in Barranquilla, Colombia, but his time there was cut short due to the COVID-19 pandemic in May 2020.
+In January 2020, Falcao joined Junior's U-15 team.
 He then moved to the United States, joining Tampa Bay United's USL U-15 team from August 2020 to June 2021.

 FC Cincinnati

 From August 2021 to June 2024, Falcao was part of the FC Cincinnati Academy, playing for both their U-17 and U-19 teams.
-During his time at FC Cincinnati, Falcao demonstrated versatility and consistency, playing over 50 games in MLS Academy competitions as a midfielder, center back, and left back.
-He also participated in youth tournaments such as the GA Cup Qualifier, GA Cup, MLSNext FLEX, and MLS Tournament.

-Falcao's talent attracted international attention during the 2022/2023 season.
 He had a trial with Rayo Vallecano in Spain, training with their youth team and playing in friendly matches.
 Additionally, he trained with the youth teams of U.S. Salernitana and Cosenza Calcio in Italy.

 European stint

-On September 11, 2024, Kiano Falcao signed with RSC Hamsik Academy as a free agent, where he played for their U19 team.
+On September 11, 2024, Falcao signed with RSC Hamsik Academy as a free agent, where he played for their U19 team.

 Atlético Huila

-In February 2024, Falcao joined CD Atlético Huila in Colombia's Categoría Primera A, signing with their U20 team.
-This move represented a significant step in his development, as he joined one of Colombia's established first-division clubs to continue his progression toward senior professional football.
-At Atlético Huila, Falcao wears the number 30 jersey and has been developing with their U20 squad while training with the senior team setup.
+In February 2024, Falcao joined Atlético Huila in Colombia's Categoría Primera A, signing with their U20 team.